thesourceofcode/thesourceofcode.github.io/_posts/2021-06-21-extracting-pwd-android-apktool.md

 ---
 layout: single
 title: "Reverse Engineering an android app to extract PDF passwords"
+excerpt: "How I reverse engineered an android app, and extracted the password used for decrypting its PDF files"
 ---

-<p>This post is about how I reverse engineered an android app, and extracted the password used for decrypting its PDFs</p>

 <h3>Backstory</h3>